phnx-im/docs/src/spec/delivery_service.md

 * Whenever an own client is removed, the user auth key needs to be cycled.
 * The new key is derived separately for each group.
 It is derived by combining the base user secret and an exported secret from the first epoch after the client was removed
 * Future work: Rotate the base user secret

-TODO: Create a documentation page that keeps track of all the state that clients need to sync and keep track of.

 ### Adding new own client